Will Your Business Make You Rich?

 Most business advice tells you to "work harder" or "market better".
 But the real reason businesses fail isn't effort — it's that the underlying business model has structural limits no one warned the founder about.
 A barber shop owner can work 16 hours a day and never become rich, while a SaaS founder can take vacations and still grow 10x a year.
 The difference isn't talent — it's the type of business they chose.

-Our 13 Golden Rules separate what you can change from what you can't.
+Our 17 Golden Rules separate what you can change from what you can't — with weighted scoring that reflects how VCs actually evaluate deals.
 Before you invest time, money, and years of your life, you deserve an honest answer about whether your idea has the structural foundation to actually grow.

-Total addressable market — how many people could possibly buy from you.
+How many people could possibly buy from you?
 A local barber shop has thousands.
 A global app has billions.

 2. Scalability